seefood/puppet-logwatch/README.md

 ##Module Description

-The logwatch module will manage the installation and configration of logwatch on Linux based systems.
+The logwatch module will manage the installation and configuration of logwatch on Linux based systems.

 ##Setup